winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 ```ts
 const API_URL = window.wing.env.API_URL;
 ```
-2. Then, lets use React hooks to update the counter data:
+2. Then, let's use React hooks to update the counter data:
 - Add the import statement for  `useEffect`:
 ```ts
 import { useState, useEffect } from 'react';